The Texas Conference of Clubs does not allow firearms, pets* , non-prescription drugs or any illegal substance on the property.

 Campers must be in relatively good health.
 This is not a “resort”.
 This is camping in a moderately developed wooded area of the Texas Hill Country.
 Only developed areas are accessible by wheelchair.
 For those with limited mobility, we recommend a travel companion.
 Travel companions for limited mobility campers are welcome to attend as volunteers.

 The cutoff date for camp out applications is April 24,2022.
 It makes it extremely difficult to plan meals and coordinate other aspects of the camp out if we do not have the applications prior to the cut off date.
-While we will honor last-minute applications as we have in the past, we cannot accept any requests for space in the bunkhouse after the April 24, 2022 deadline.
+While we will honor last-minute applications as we have in the past, we cannot accept any requests for space in the bunkhouse or ride shares after the April 24, 2022 deadline.

 Location: We hold the camp outs at the Texas Conference of Clubs land site, Buzzards' Peak.
 Centrally located, Buzzards' Peak is roughly 150 miles from the metropolitan areas of Dallas-Fort Worth, Houston and San Antonio.
 It is about 7 miles outside the City of Cameron which is about 33 miles east and south of Temple.

 Transportation: We try to match up individuals without transportation with other campers or volunteers who can provide them with a ride to and from the campsite.
 Please be sure to fill out the transportation section on the application.
 We need a valid working phone number or e-mail address to be able to put campers in touch.

 Camping Equipment: We have a limited amount of camping equipment to loan.
 Each camper needs to bring their own bedding (pillows, sheets, blankets) and an air mattress if they have one or can borrow one.
 If you do not have or cannot borrow any camping equipment be sure to mark this on the application so we can arrange for equipment.